Skip to content

 Proposed Ballot Initiatives

 More than 300 proposed initiatives were filed for the 2023-24 period.
-Initiative 272 was of particular interest to the water community but was recently denied title setting on the grounds that the initiative contains multiple subjects and the Title Setting Board lacks jurisdiction to set title.
+Initiative 272 was of particular interest to the water community but was denied title setting on the grounds that the initiative contains multiple subjects and the Title Setting Board lacks jurisdiction to set title.
 The CWSP Committee is also monitoring Initiatives 291-293, and Initiative 77.

 Hill v.
 Warsewa